 If you feel that you’re in tune with your audience and understand their needs relatively well, you can begin putting topic ideas down on paper for your cornerstone content.

 The next step is to do a little keyword research, however, this isn’t always crucial and I’ll explain why next.

-Whilst I don’t usually promote the topic of “writing for search engines”, as you may know, if you really want to write cornerstone content that gets found on Google, however, you’ve got to do a little keyword research.
+Whilst I don’t usually promote the subject of “writing for search engines”, as you may know, if you really want to write cornerstone content that gets found on Google, however, you’ve got to do a little keyword research.

 Your keyword research should take into consideration what your audience is looking for from your blog, as a solution to whatever problem they might be experiencing.

-There’s a great comprehensive guide on CopyBlogger that teaches you how to do keyword research properly if you’re interested in reading it.
+There’s a comprehensive guide on CopyBlogger that teaches you how to do keyword research properly if you’re interested in reading it.

 #03 Research the topic thoroughly

 Your cornerstone content needs to be valuable and informative, that’s definitely agreed, right?
 But at the same time, it also needs to be factually accurate.

 If you’re providing theories or making claims in your content, ensure you back them up with real facts and some evidence at least.